Early diagnosis means earlier treatment and better outcomes.

 Distorted or Blurred Vision?
 Have a family history of serious eye diseases?

-Schedule an eye exam at Memorial Eye Center - Corinthian Pointe in Houston.
+Schedule an eye exam at Memorial Eye Center - Corinthian Pointe in Central Southwest.
 Early diagnosis and treatment can help preserve eye health and prevent vision loss.

 Meet our Eye Doctors

 - Tuesday 9:00 am - 6:00 pm

 - Wednesday 9:00 am - 6:00 pm

 - Saturday Closed

 - Nov.
 23 Closed